COVID-19 DECISION-MAKERS

 They like that our data are standardized across locations, and that we have many tools (e.g., Compare table) that make comparison straightforward.

-They value having access to trustworthy data and methodology and feel ours meets their standards.
+They also value having access to trustworthy data and methodology and feel ours meets their standards.
 Some cross-reference with other dashboards (often the New York Times or Johns Hopkins), but in general they trust our data standalone and prefer not to have to spend time using multiple sources.